bangbangcon/bangbangcon.github.io/speakers.md

 # Speakers and Workshop Leaders

-We will continue to add speakers and workshop leaders as we hear back from them.
+We will continue to update details as we hear back from our presenters.

 ### Aki Van Ness